Conflict of Interest Policy

 The CRO shall enter promptly all reported Conflicts in the Conflicts Register.
 An individual Conflict Record shall contain the following information:

-(h) such other information as is necessary to ensure a full and complete record of all facts and circumstances relating to the Conflict.
+h). such other information as is necessary to ensure a complete record of all facts and circumstances relating to the Conflict.

 Each entry in the Conflict Register shall be updated on an ongoing basis and maintained for a minimum of 5 years following the conclusion of the relationship with the Client(s) or other parties applicable to the recorded Conflict.